-Important Dates for the Hylingsword family
+Early History of the Hylingsword family

 This web page shows only a small excerpt of our Hylingsword research.
 Another 50 words (4 lines of text) are included under the topic Early Hylingsword History in all our PDF Extended History products and printed products wherever possible.

 Hylingsword Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Hylingsword include Illingworth, Ilingworth, Illingsworth and others.